 Step 3: Connect to the Container

-You’ll need to connect to the containers that you created to start working with them.
-The following command connects you to the container (running) named ncache-ent-server-01 and opens a PowerShell instance within it.
+Now you have to connect to the containers that you created to start working with them.
+The following command connect you to the running container named ncache-ent-server-01 and opens a PowerShell instance within it.

 Step 4: Activate License

 Once you have imported the NCache PowerShell module inside the container ncache-ent-server-01, you can use the NCache PowerShell cmdlets to register NCache.
-The following command registers NCache using the activation key with the environment set to production and the number of clients set to 4 inside the container ncache-ent-server-01.
+The following command does so using the activation key with the environment set to production and the number of clients set to 4 inside the container ncache-ent-server-01.

-If you want to evaluate NCache before purchasing a license for it, you try NCache for a free 60 day trial period by registering NCache for evaluation using an evaluation key.
+If you want to evaluate NCache before purchasing a license for it, you try register NCache for evaluation using an evaluation key.
 The following command registers NCache for evaluation with the evaluation key inside the container ncache-ent-server-01.

 Step 5: Use NCache in Docker

-The NCache Web Manager is a very powerful tool that gives a GUI to manage and monitor your caches.
-Since we configured our NCache Docker containers to be accessible by the host, we can use the NCache Web Manager through the host’s web browser to manipulate our caches.
-To access the Web Manager of the container ncache-ent-server01, go to http://localhost:8251/ via your host machine’s web browser.
+The NCache Management Center is a very powerful tool that provides a GUI to manage and monitor your caches.
+Since we have configured our NCache Docker containers to be accessible by the host, we can use it through the host’s web browser to manage our caches.
+To access the NCache Management Center of the container ncache-ent-server01, go to http://localhost:8251/ via your host machine’s web browser.

 Connecting a Client Application

-Once you have created your NCache containers, activated them, and created your clustered cache(s), you can proceed to connect your client applications to the clustered cache(s).
-Depending on where your client application is deployed (application can be containerized within the same network as the servers or the application can be present on the host machine, etc.), you may have to make some additional configurations.
+Once you have created your NCache containers, activated them, and created your clustered cache(s), you can proceed to connect your client applications to these clustered cache(s).
+Depending on where your client application is deployed (the application can be containerized within the same network as the servers or present on the host machine, etc.), you may have to make some additional configurations.

 Conclusion